lelox93/SimpleThimble/docs/chapters/VR application/vr-leap.rst

 4. Save the changes and return to Unity.

 .. note::
    In case same drivers are missing, we suggest following the optional step below.
-Otherwise, you can directly skip to the **Step 3**.
+Otherwise, you can directly go to **Step 3**.
 |